 Provision must be made to provide energy dissipating devices to prevent erosion downstream of the 3 x 600mm dia RCP and weir.

 Note: The stormwater management plan prepared by Civiltech Engineers, and Marten & Associates did not fully demonstrate compliance to Chapter 1 of Part N of BDCP2010 due to noncompliance to the minimum channel slope specified in Northern Rivers Local Government Guidelines and AustRoads.
 The slope of channel of the new north south drain must be amended to encourage positive drainage to the basin outlet and to prevent water logging.
-This can be achieved by way of filling.
-A combination of desirable and absolute minimum slope of channel is encouraged

 Existing North South Drain